 As product teams move from feature roadmapping to outcome-driven portfolio management, strategic product planning has become an integral part of every company.

-Watch this webinar with Perry Steinberg, Chief Product Officer of AbacusNext, and Becky Flint, CEO and Founder of Dragonboat, in which they discussed how to best run 2022 strategic planning to align OKRs, strategies, and initiatives while avoiding the common pitfalls in the process.
+Watch this webinar with Perry Steinberg, Chief Product Officer (CPO) of AbacusNext, and Becky Flint, CEO and Founder of Dragonboat, in which they discussed how to best run 2022 strategic planning to align OKRs, strategies, and initiatives while avoiding the common pitfalls in the process.

 This webinar covers how to: